-Numerous people in Bahia (and Brasil) are marginalized because of poverty (Brasil is a melting pot of Europeans, Amerindians, and Africans of which over one third is poor and vulnerable).
-While photographing there I became conscious that behind a seemingly magical/spiritual Bahia (that reflects a co-mingling of African and Portuguese-derived religions, full of rituals and festivals), lies a very difficult, even harsh, world of people who are poor, landless, and/or homeless.
-They struggle to survive - and do not always succeed but are, in part, sustained by religious practice, which intersects with a more ephemeral spirituality: the unifying emotional undercurrent that is saudade – an ache for something long gone or yet to come.
+A large segment of the Bahian population is marginalized because of poverty (Brasil is a melting pot of Europeans, Amerindians, and Africans of which over one third is poor and vulnerable).
+While photographing there I became conscious that beneath the seemingly mystical Bahia's culture, that reflect a co-mingling of African and Portuguese-derived religions, lies a very difficult, even harsh, world of destitution, landlessness, and/or homelessness.
+People struggle to survive - and do not always succeed - but are sustained, at least in part, by religious practices, which intersect with a more ephemeral spirituality.
+It is the unifying emotional undercurrent that is saudade – an ache for something long gone or yet to come.